The Oakland County Jail in Pontiac, Michigan

 Does Oakland County Jail have a diversion program for alcoholics?

-The jail offers 12-Step group meetings provided by volunteers from the community who are in a successful stage of recovery.
+The jail offers 12-step group meetings, which are provided by volunteers from the community who are in a successful stage of recovery.

 How bad is Oakland County Jail?